logan-anderson/logan.codes/content/blog/what-is-nextjs.md

 ![nextjs npm downloads](https://i.imgur.com/YkIYzgy.png "Next cpm downloads")

 It has received overwhelming growth since 2020.
-Now let's get into some of the features and why someone might use this over running tradition client-side react in the browser.
+Now let's get into some of the features and why someone might use this over running traditional client-side react in the browser.

 ## Static site generation